Jon Ponder

 As proposed, 9176 Sunset will be a five-story building with about 53,000 square feet of interior space.
 The ground floor will likely be occupied with new restaurant space, and upper floors will house office suites.
 The city has designated the west end of the Sunset Strip for creative businesses, so tenants are likely to be in entertainment-related industries.
 Once completed, the new building will be designated a “minor landmark” according to the City of West Hollywood Sunset Specific Plan.

-If the final plans include a restaurant on the street level, who knows, perhaps an enterprising restaurateur will open a 21st century version of the Cock ‘n Bull there.
-If so, and if the new Cock ‘n Bull were to capture the zeitgeist of the original, it could become, like the 20th century version, one of the best – and most famous – dining and drinking spots in Los Angeles, keeping the Cock ‘n Bull’s spirit alive for another 50 years.
+If the final plans include a restaurant, an enterprising restaurateur should open a 21st century version of the Cock ‘n Bull in that space.
+It could become, like the 20th century version, one of the best – and most famous – dining and drinking spots in Los Angeles and keep the reborn Cock ‘n Bull alive for another 50 years.